miccheng/test-automation-workshop/README.md

     - [Spring Data JPA](https://spring.io/projects/spring-data-jpa) for the ORM[^ORM].
     - [Junit](https://junit.org/junit5) for the Unit Tests.
     - [H2](https://h2database.com) for the database.
+- End-to-End Tests
+  - This will automated a web browser and interact with the application like a normal user.
+This way, we have a repeatable and predictable way of verifying the features.
+    - [Playwright](https://playwright.dev/) for the E2E testing framework.
+We can write tests in [JavaScript](https://playwright.dev/docs/intro), [Python](https://playwright.dev/python/docs/intro) or [Java](https://playwright.dev/java/docs/intro).

 ## Hands-on Lab Exercises